valtimo-platform/valtimo-documentation/getting-started/modules/core/authorization.md

 However, if more control is needed the following can be added to your project:

 ### Backend
+The samples below assume the [valtimo-dependency-versions](valtimo-dependency-versions.md) module is used.
+If not, please specify the artifact version as well.

 #### Maven dependency:
 ```xml